cawolfkreo/bf-codes/README.md

 This is a list of the programs/files inside of this repo.
 If you don't see a file here it means I'm still working on it or you shouldn't trust that the contents of the file even works.

 * **count digits in number:** This program will ask for a number (with less than 9 digits) and once it receives the input it will print the number of digits the number has.
 I highly recommend you use [bf.doleczek.pl](https://bf.doleczek.pl) as the interpreter for this since it expects input from the user similar to an interactive CLI program.
 * **Counter block view:** This program will print the numbers from 0 to 99.
 It prints a line for every 10 numbers.
 The result is a "_block_" or matrix of 10X10 with all the numbers.
 * **Counter:** This is essentially the same program as **counter block view**, but it doesn't print in the block way, it keeps printing the same characters in the same line, so you get "00 01 02 ...
 99" when you run it.
+* **fixed array demo**: This is a demo for an array of fixed lenght.
+It creates an array of size 6, adds some elements to it and then changes the value of the last element.
+* **GreaterThan:** I wanted to make an implementation of ">" on Brainfuck, this program does that.
-* **Memory-full-of-0:** This is a program that will continously make the next byte of memory a "0". **disclaimer:** I haven't tried to compile and run this program, only checking it on interpreters and stoping it's execution after a few moments.
+* **Memory-full-of-0:** This is a program that will continously make the next byte of memory a "0". **disclaimer:** I haven't tried to compile and run this program, only checking it on interpreters and stoping it's execution after a few seconds.
 I suppose it's not a good idea if to try to run this program after you compile it to assembly.
 Be careful.
-* **GreaterThan:** I wanted to make an implementation of ">" on Brainfuck, this program does that.
 * **Negation:** This is an implementation of `!`( `NOT`, `~` or the negation sign you use in your favorite language). it won't strictly negate `1` and `0`.
 Instead anything that's no `0` will become that, and `0` will obviusly become 1.
+* **Negation2:** This does the same as **Negation**, is easier to understand but it performs more eratically with different inputs.

 ## Authors
 * [__Camilo Zambrano Votto__](https://github.com/cawolfkreo)